 You can get here in your boat (there are slips for customers), or you can take the Protection Connection ferry, a converted BC Ferries lifeboat, from downtown (near Port Place Mall on the waterfront).
 The crossing takes less than ten minutes in the little boat, which carries about 30 people comfortably.

 There is an interesting blend of types of people here, too, characteristic of the gulf islands in general; there are hippies and rednecks and yuppies, all living in reasonable harmony.
 There are disputes, but they are handled with the kind of respect that's typical in intimate neighbourhoods.

-Protection Island is so gorgeous, with its dense woods, and beaches that turn exotically sandy when the tide is out.
-There are heron rookeries in the arbutus groves, where the herons protect their young from predatory eagles by croaking in unison, an intimidating prehistoric chant.
-Seals and otters also circle the island, which is great for all the kayakers that come exploring, or who commute to the city by water every day.
+Seals and otters and herons also circle the island, which is great for all the kayakers that come exploring, or who commute to the city by water every day.

 Protection Island is the smaller of the two islands in Nanaimo Harbour.
 The other is Newcastle Island, a massive and densely forested Provincial historic island park.

 You can walk to Newcastle Island from Protection Island at low tide!